Skip to navigation Skip to content

 5

-If attempts to contact Child Support customers by phone are unsuccessful, send a S009 please contact SMS, if the customer has previously had contact with Child Support, see Child Support Electronic Messaging (EM).
+If attempts to contact one or both parties by phone are unsuccessful, send a please contact SMS, from the program from which the notification was initiated, if the function is available, see Child Support Electronic Messaging (EM) or Centrelink letters online and Electronic Messaging.

 Conduct searches if no valid phone contact details are available.